When To Apply For Medicare

 If you’re still getting health care coverage from your employer or your spouse’s employer, you may only need Medicare Part A, which can offset some of the costs your employer’s health plan doesn’t cover.

-You can visit our enrollment page for more information on when to apply.
+You can visit our enrollment page for more information.

-How to sign up for a Medicare Advantage plan (Part C or Part D)
+How to Apply For A Medicare Advantage Plan (Part C Or Part D)

-Remember, you can opt for a Medicare Advantage plan to make sure you’re also covered for things Part A and Part B do not cover, such as prescription drugs, dental, vision and hearing aids.
+You can opt for a Medicare Advantage plan to make sure you’re also covered for things Part A and Part B do not cover, such as prescription drugs, dental, vision, and hearing aids.

 Medicare Advantage plans also offer other benefits, such as fitness program memberships, money for over-the-counter health-related items, personal home helpers, transportation to doctor visits and more.

-If you start out with Medicare and decide you want a Medicare Advantage plan, you can make that change in the IEP (the seven-month window) or during the Annual Enrollment Period between October 15 and December 7.
+If you start out with Original Medicare and decide you want a Medicare Advantage plan, you can make that change during your IEP (the seven-month window) or during the Annual Enrollment Period between October 15 and December 7.
 There are also other life circumstances that give you another window, the Special Enrollment Period, to sign up for Medicare Advantage and Part D plans.